K4liber/quantum_entanglement/README.md

 ## 1. Abstract

-I am surprised that any scientist can accept the fact that there could be any fundamentally random event.
+I am surprised by a scientist accepting the fact that there could be any fundamentally random event.
 Accepting randomness does not sound scientific.
-The most widely accepted interpretation of quantum mechanics seems to be the Copenhagen one.
-The Copenhagen interpretation of quantum mechanics tells us that when we do a mesurement, the wave function collapse is totally random.
-Let's discuss a simple quantum experiment and understand why we try to hide quantum mechanics mystery under the fundamental randomness.
+The most widely accepted interpretation of quantum mechanics seems to be the Copenhagen collection of views.
+The Copenhagen interpretation of quantum mechanics tells us that when we do a mesurement, the wave function collapse is fundamentally random.
+Let's discuss a simple quantum experiment and understand why we try to hide quantum mechanics mystery under the randomness.
 Such an experiment could be CHSH game[1].

 ## 2. Theoretical introduction